 A virtual wedding would mean all your guests are safe from the risks of exposure.
 It also saves you the trouble of searching for a venue that is open and ready to provide all the necessary conditions to host a wedding.
 Unless the situation is completely under control, the venue organizers will not want to risk anyone’s safety either.
 Therefore this only leaves the bride and groom to follow the guidelines and have a safe wedding virtually.

+Remember these wedding shots that does not require a bride and groom!
 Before you discard the idea of a virtual wedding, you need to understand what is at stake.
 There isn’t a single person that does not want their wedding to be exceptionally unique.
 What better way than to create a wedding in the most unconventional way possible.
 It might have the absence of some physical hugs, the classic group photos and arriving in an antique car, yet it will be memorable in its own way.
 Another great reason to have a virtual wedding is to live in the moment rather than delay it to an uncertain point in the future?

 If your biggest concern is how you will get a dress, it should not be because you still have options.
 Option number 1 is to go to a local wedding dress shop and book an appointment.
 However, every country has different regulations, and your nearest shop timings may have been reduced.
 They can only cater to a few brides at a time as long as they can follow all the safety guidelines.
 If you still want to stay careful after deciding on a virtual wedding and don’t want to risk contracting anything weeks before your big day, it’s justified.